ajinkyakolhe112/ERA1-School-of-AI-COURSE-NOTES/Session 5 - Pytorch 101/Assignment - Modular Rewrite/z. Experiment Log.md

 4. Model Improvement Phase

 PROBLEMS
+- "Problems: Model isn't learning.
+Despite increasing complexity"

-Model loss not decreasing when training the model.
+- Model loss not decreasing when training the model.
 For each batch, parameters are being updated according to the gradient.
 So loss should actually decrease in each step right.
 But, bard models, give 70% accuracy.
 Need to check

 ### Experiments & Questions